snurr-group/mofid/README.md

 ----
 * OpenBabel does not currently handle PBC in bond perception.
 Would need to make a new ConnectTheBonds with periodic boundaries for CIFs (see mol.cpp:3534).
 	* See about adding/modifying a distance method within OBAtom/Bond.
-	* Could also modify the FractionalWrapping type methods in OBUnitCell (generic.cpp).
-Then could define distances based on wrapping, etc.
+	* Consider using the new OBUnitCell methods (generic.cpp) to define angles as well.
 	* Also see GetAngle in mol.h as a generic distance, etc.
 	* Consider editing the BeginModify and EndModify methods (as well as constructors/destructors) of OBMol to add UC data to the atoms and/or bonds.
 This seems idiomatic (see mol.cpp:1500ish).
 * Modifying bonds